AWS D1.1:2025 · Table 5.11 · Category G

 What is the minimum preheat for A913 Gr.80 with SAW at up to 3/4"?

-For A913 Gr.80 welded with SAW (H4) at up to 3/4" thickness, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category G. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.
+When welding A913 Gr.80 at up to 3/4" using SAW, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category G. SAW places this combination in Category G. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.

 What Table 5.11 category applies to A913 Gr.80 with SAW?

-A913 Gr.80 welded with SAW (H4) falls under Category G in AWS D1.1:2025 Table 5.11.
+When using SAW on A913 Gr.80, the combination falls under Category G in AWS D1.1:2025 Table 5.11.
 H4-certified consumables — strictest hydrogen control.
-At up to 3/4" thickness, this category requires a minimum preheat of 32°F (0°C).
+At up to 3/4" thickness, Category G with SAW requires a minimum preheat of 32°F (0°C).

 Does A913 Gr.80 need preheat at up to 3/4"?